 Tip #1: DSC’s resident beard stylist Travis Fields recommends maintaining clean neck and cheek lines (which you can learn how to do here and here) to make your five o’clock shadow look like you actually meant to grow it.

 Tip #2: Beard stylist Stacy Trevizo previously suggested keeping the color of your facial hair in mind when trimming your five o’clock shadow.
 “If you have lighter facial hair, which is harder to see, you want to use either a #1 clipper or #2 clipper every two to three days,” she said.
 “Whereas guys with really thick, dark facial hair can simply use a clipper without the guard every other day to maintain their stubble.”
 Fields also mentions that any length beyond the #2 clipper is “where you start approaching that deserted island look.”

-Now, it’s worth noting, once again, that five o’clock shadow is meant to look at least somewhat rugged, and while this might not sound workplace appropriate, DSC’s People Team specialist Camille Jones is confident that some stubble can still look good in most professional environments.
+Now, it’s worth noting, once again, that five o’clock shadow is meant to look at least somewhat rugged, and while this might not sound workplace appropriate, HR specialist Camille Jones is confident that some stubble can still look good in most professional environments.
 “It depends on the workplace,” she says.
-“But my boyfriend works for Deloitte (and is on a hedge fund client), and he only shaves once a week.”
+“But my boyfriend works for [a tax advisory service] and is on a hedge fund client, and he only shaves once a week.”

-And let’s be honest: If the accountants are allowed to wear five o’clock shadow at work, we all are.
+And let’s be honest: If the accountants are allowed to wear five o’clock shadow at work, we all are — especially these days.